SebastianTroy/CppEasySerDes/README.md

  [ ] Remove Json prefixes from type and header names
  [ ] Change type names to match header names
- [x] Refactor `void SetupHelper()` to `void Configure()` [ ] Refactor `RegisterConstruction` to `SetConstructor` so it is clear it should only be called once [ ] Refactor `RegisterInitialisation` to `AddInitialisationCall` so it is clear it can be called multiple times [ ] Refactor `RegisterChildTypes` to `SetChildTypes` so it is clear it should be called only once [ ] Add to website and link to website in README
+ [x] Refactor `void SetupHelper()` to `void Configure()` [x] Refactor `RegisterConstruction` to `SetConstruction` so it is clear it should only be called once [ ] Refactor `RegisterInitialisation` to `AddInitialisationCall` so it is clear it can be called multiple times [ ] Refactor `RegisterChildTypes` to `SetChildTypes` so it is clear it should be called only once [ ] Add to website and link to website in README